TOP > Hikaru's diary on learning to solder

 Cold joint

 This is the most common failure.
-In general, soldering conditions with a rough surface and no brightness on the soldering part are called "Cold-Joint".
-This failure weakens the joint strength, causing the jointed parts to come off when they are exposed to impact or vibration.
+In general, conditions of soldering finish with a rough surface and no brightness are called "Cold-Joint".
+This failure degrades the joint strength, causing the jointed parts to come off when they are exposed to impact or vibration.

 Insufficient solder

-This failure indicates the condition that solder does not thoroughly spread over the wire and the wire is partially exposed.
-This failure frequently occurs in the case where the wire or terminal surface is dirty or oxidized, or exposed to uneven heat application, or where the amount of heat is not enough to solder.
+This failure indicates the condition that solder does not thoroughly spread over the wire/lead and the wire/lead is partially exposed.
+This failure frequently occurs in the case where the wire/lead or terminal surface is dirty or oxidized, or exposed to uneven heat application, or where the amount of heat is not enough to solder.

-To prevent this, clean the wire or terminal surface and adjust the iron position so that the soldering tip is placed on an appropriate part.
+To prevent this, clean the surface of wire/lead or terminal and adjust the iron position so that the soldering tip is placed on an appropriate part.

 This failure indicates the condition that solder spreads over the terminal excessively.
-This failure frequently occurs in the case where the heating time is too long or too much or when applying solder too much.
+This failure frequently occurs in the case where the heating time is too long or when applying solder too much.

 Solder drop will not cause a particularly serious problem.
 However, if it causes a short-circuit between terminals, it will result in a critical failure.

-For soldering, we must clean the parts to be jointed, put the soldering iron at an appropriate position, apply heat for an appropriate time, and feed solder in an appropriate quantity.
+For soldering, we must clean the parts to be jointed, put the soldering iron at an appropriate position, apply heat for an appropriate time, and feed appropriate amount of solder.

 When large and small metal pieces are compared, it is natural that the small metal piece is heated earlier than the large one.
 Furthermore, solder will flow to a part at a higher temperature because of its characteristic.
 To do soldering well, we must make use of this characteristic.